 - Adjust as you go.
 You don’t want to mess with your plan too much, but the beauty of the ladder is that it can be easily rearranged to determine what looks and fits best.
+(That’s why we like our digital!)
 It’s a fluid document, so, if things change, you can easily adjust while still sticking to your original plan.

 - Highlight pages on the ladder once they’re completed, and check them off once you’ve signed off those pages.
 Doing so will let you know exactly how close you are to finishing at all times.

 - Teach others about the ladder.
 Even if you’re planning to control the document, you’ll want everyone to be familiar with how to read it.
 Ideas can flow better when people see everything laid out right in front of them.

 Yearbooks are usually designed in facing pages, also known as spreads, where you will have one “story” on each spread.
 Keep this in the back of your mind when planning your layout, so you can make sure the content on your pages flows as smoothly as possible.